afsanamimii/lunchbox_online_lunch_delivery_managment_system_version1/README.md

 ---------------------------------------------------------------------
-Saves customer and deliverymans profile in database by a unique ID
+Saves customer and delivery men profile in database by a unique ID

 Allows placing and tracking orders